vchaitrad/Hypervisor-Performance-Analysis/README.md

 ## Conclusion

 I made the same VM (2 vCPU, 2 GB RAM, 20 GB disk, Ubuntu) on Proxmox VE and VMware Workstation and ran the same Sysbench CPU test on both.
-Final conclusion will be added after I fill in my results.
+To be added.

 ## Folder Structure

 - `README.md` - main file with the steps and results
 - `LAB_REPORT.md` - lab report
-- `Type-1-Proxmox` - screenshots of Proxmox VE
+- `Type-1-Proxmox` - screenshots and result of Proxmox VE
-- `Type-2-VMware` - screenshots of VMware Workstation
+- `Type-2-VMware` - screenshots and result of VMware Workstation
 - `Comparison` - comparison graph of both results